gasparl/citapp_mobile/README.md

 #### "Irrelevants"

 Importantly, the so-called "irrelevants" are not designated as such in the interface.
 Instead, there are five "probes": Probe 1, Probe 2, Probe 3, Probe 4, and Probe 5.
-The "real probe" (the item suspected to be recognized examinees) may be given as any of these potential probes (1-5).
+The "real probe" (the item suspected to be recognized by a given examinee) may be given as any of these potential probes (1-5).
 In the end the results will be evaluated in a way that each of the five potential probes are assessed separately as "real probe" versus the rest of the probes that are for this purpose designated as "irrelevants".
 The reason for this is that the single "real" probe is not always known in advance: for example, in case of an upcoming terrorist attack, a suspected terrorist may be shown several potential (suspected) locations for the attack, and the one item with the slowest responses may be designated as the "real probe" after the test is completed.

 #### Images